codeplatoon-fullstack/installfest/Windows/README.md

 7. Git
 8. Alisases
 9. PostgreSQL
+10. VSCode Extensions

 ## Terminal

 The default terminal you should use initially is Windows Powershell.
 You can find this by opening the Start menu and starting to type "powershell".

+It isn't a requirement but Microsoft now makes a great terminal environment that is available for free on the Windows Store called Windows Terminal.
+This is a one stop shop that allows you to open a terminal with either Command Prompt, Windows Powershell, or any other terminal, and will be useful once we get to the WSL phase of these instructions and you will want to regularly open an Ubuntu terminal.

 ## Visual Studio Code & `code`